marcm200/retro_Mset_CPC464/README.md

 Using a fixed-point number type based on strings (sign, integer part, fractional part in radix 10), a point seed (complex number) or a seed being a complex interval (having area), the exterior of the classical Mandelbrot set z^2+c in the 2-square was reliably (interval arithmetics, outward rounding) computed using standard escape time with escape radius 10 .

 Escaped pixels (white) are truely, mathematically proven, escaping; gray, unclear pixel, but could escape in higher resolution or higher iterations, but might also be interior.
+Blue pixels just denote a visual border region.

 Important variables:
 - ps% = 1 => point sampling, seeds are complex numbers;.
-Upper right pixel represents 2+2i, other pixels accordingly with grid width and height.
+Upper right white pixel represents 2+2i, other pixels accordingly with grid width and height.
 - ps% = 0, seeds are complex intervals tiling the complex plane's 2-square.
-Upper right pixel represents the complex interval [2-width..2]+i*[2-height..2]
+Upper right white pixel represents the complex interval [2-width..2]+i*[2-height..2]
 - maxit%=15: number of maximal iterations
 - xe%, ye% length of image.
 If this number is changed, the grid distances width (pixelw0s,0i$,0f$,1s,1i$,1f$) and height (accordingly) have to be adjusted manually.
 - fpf%,fpi%: number of fixed-point digits for the fractional and integer part.